Acro-polis/constitution/Proposals-and-Voting-Policy.md

     others asked, and to revise their vote if necessary.

 ### Creating a proposal synchronously
-When creating and sharing a proposal synchronously, the proposer should provide answers to any of the questions that are relevant for that
+When creating and sharing a proposal synchronously, the proposer should provide answers to any of the relevant questiosn as listed in the template earlier.
-proposal:

-* What are you proposing?
-* Why do you personally want to see this proposal accepted?
-* What risks and benefits do you anticipate?
-* Who is affected by this proposal?
-* What are the costs of the proposal?
-* What are the alternatives?
-Invite the other members to answer this as well
-* What is the deadline for responding to the proposal? (e.g. one week)
-* What kind of voting is required to accept the proposal?
-* What are the different options that you are presenting?
-(Use numbers to identify them so that people can cast their vote accordingly)

 ## Voting on a proposal
 ### Voting on a asynchronous proposal